-MATER RIAL MEASURES AND ACTIONS TIMEFRAME RESPONSIBILE AUTHORITY 7.2 GRIEVANCE MECHANISM: Prepare, adopt, and implement the arrangements for the grievance mechanism for indigenous people, as required under the IPPF and further describe such arrangements in the respective IPPs (if the grievance mechanism is distinctive from the one established under ESS10).
-[Indicate timing] CULTURAL HERITAGE [the relevance of ESS6 is established during the ESA pr · · · · · · · · · · · · · · · · · · · - e set out in an E&S document (e.g. ESMP) already mentioned in the section er ESS8-related measures are covered under an existing document or as starting the content of the section of the content of the section of the ment or a separate action.
-Indicate 8.1 CHANCE FINDS: Prepare, adopt, and implement the chance finds procedure described in the ESMP developed for the Project.
+MATER IAL MEASURES AND ACTIONS TIMEFRAME RESPONSIBILE AUTHORITY 7.2 GRIEVANCE MECHANISM: Prepare, adopt, and implement the arrangements for the grievance mechanism for indigenous people, as required under the IPPF and further describe such arrangements in the respective IPPs (if the grievance mechanism is distinctive from the one established under ESS10).
+[Indicate timing] may be CULTURAL HERITAGE [the relevance of ESS6 is established during the ESA present out in an E&S document (e.g. ESMP) already mentioned in the section on under ESS1 above or as a stand-alone docu whethe er ESS8-related measures are covered under an existing document or as sta 8.1 CHANCE FINDS: Prepare, adopt, and implement the chance finds procedure described in the ESMP developed for the Project.
 [Indicate timing e.g. Throughout Project implementation].
-FINANCIAL INTERMEDIARIES [This standard is only relevant for Projects involve considered when FIs are involved.] olving Financial Intermediaries (FIs).
+FINANCIAL INTERMEDIARIES [This standard is only relevant for Projects involved.] olving Financial Intermediaries (FIs).
 See below a couple of examples of actions that 9.1 ESMS: Prepare, adopt, and maintain an environmental and social management system (ESMS).
 [Indicate timing e.g. Before carrying out screening of any FI subproject.
 Once established, the ESMS is maintained and operated throughout Project implementation].
 9.2 FI ORGANIZATIONAL CAPACITY: Establish and maintain an organizational capacity and competency for implementing the ESMS with clearly defined roles and responsibilities [where relevant, identify specific positions/resources for E&S management that are a part of the organizational structure].
 [Indicate timing, e.g. Specify by [date] when organizational capacity need to be in place, including specific positions/resources].
-9.3 SENIOR MANAGEMENT REPRESENTATIVE: Designate a senior management representative to have overall accountability for environmental and social performance of FI subprojects.
+9.3 SENIOR MANAGEMENT REPRESENTATIVE:Designate a senior management representative to have overall accountability for environmental and social performance of FI subprojects.
 [Specify by when the senior management representative needs to be designated].
-ESS 10 STAKEHOLDER ENGAGEMENT AND INFORMATION DISCLOSURE 10.1 STAKEHOLDER ENGAGEMENT PLAN PREPARATION AND IMPLEMENTATION [A draft SEP should have been prepared and disclosed before appraisal.
+ESS 10: STAKEHOLDER ENGAGEMENT AND INFORMATION DISCLOSURE 10.1 STAKEHOLDER ENGAGEMENT PLAN PREPARATION AND IMPLEMENTATION [A draft SEP should have been prepared and disclosed before appraisal.
 The ESCP should indicate whether the plan was already prepared or needs to be updated and require its implementation.
 See example below].
 [Indicate timing: e.g. Before [insert date or milestone]] Update, adopt, and implement Stakeholder Engagement Plan (SEP).

-MATER RIAL MEASURES AND ACTIONS TIMEFRAME RESPONSIBILE AUTHORITY 10.2 PROJECT GRIEVANCE MECHANISM: Prepare, adopt, maintain and operate a grievance mechanism, as described in the SEP.
+MATER RIAL MEASURES AND ACTIONS TIMEFRAME RESPONSIBILE AUTHORITY 10.2 PROJECT GRIEVANCE MECHANISM : Prepare, adopt, maintain and operate a grievance mechanism, as described in the SEP.
 [Indicate timing: e.g. Prior to [insert date]].
-CAPAC ITY SUPPORT (TRAINING) CS1 [Specify Training to be provided and targeted groups For example, training may be required for [e.g. PIU staff, stakeholders, communities, Project workers] on: • stakeholder mapping and engagement • specific aspects of environmental and social assessment • emergency preparedness and response • community health and safety.]
+CAPAC CITY SUPPORT (TRAINING) CS1 [Specify Training to be provided and targeted groups For example, training may be required for [e.g. PIU staff, stakeholders, communities, Project workers] on: stakeholder mapping and engagement specific aspects of environmental and social assessment emergency preparedness and response community health and safety.]
 CS2 [Specify training for Project workers on occupational health and safety including on emergency prevention and preparedness and response arrangements to emergency situations.]

-APPENDIX 2: STAKEHOLDER ENGAGEMENT PLAN CHECKLIST
+ANNEX 2: STAKEHOLDER ENGAGEMENT PLAN CHECKLIST